M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 #### Types

+Required.
 Must be one of the following:

 - `build`: Changes that affect the build system, package scripts, or external dependencies (i.e. adds/removes/modifies/updates any project, peer, or dev dependency)
 - `ci`: Changes to CI configuration files and scripts (e.g. release configs, YAML scripts)